charmoniumQ/wf-reg-test/docs/ncsa_delta_proposal.md

 ```
 \normalsize

-This data will allow us to answer the following research questions:
+This dataset will allow us to answer the following research questions (and we will share it so that others can also use it to answer their own research questions in this area of software engineering):

 **RQ1:**
 What are typical rates of software collapse over time?